MarkBind/markbind/docs/userGuide/siteConfiguration.md

 #### **`externalScripts`**

 **An array of external scripts to be referenced on all pages.** To reference an external script only on specific pages, `externalScripts` should be specified in `pages` instead.
 Scripts referenced will be run before the layout script.

+#### **`globalOverride`**

+**Globally overrides properties in the front matter of all pages.** Any property included in the global override will automatically be merged with the front matter of every single page, and override them if the property exists.
+Also overrides front matter properties specified in `pages`.

 #### **`ignore`**